 Salt Lake City Area Systems.
 PAA operates the Salt Lake City and Wahsatch pipeline systems, in which it owns interests of between 75% and 100%.
 These systems include interstate and intrastate common carrier crude oil pipeline systems that transport crude oil produced in the U.S. Rocky Mountain region and Canada to refiners in Salt Lake City, Utah and to other pipelines at Ft.
 Laramie, Wyoming.
 These pipeline systems consist of 693 miles of pipelines and approximately one million barrels of storage capacity.
-These systems have a maximum throughput capacity of (i) approximately 20,000 barrels per day from Wamsutter, Wyoming, (ii) approximately 49,000 barrels per day from Wamsutter, Wyoming to Wahsatch, Utah and (iii) approximately 120,000 barrels per day from Wahsatch, Utah to Salt Lake City, Utah.
+These systems have a maximum throughput capacity of (i) approximately 20,000 barrels per day from Wamsutter, Wyoming to Ft.
+Laramie, Wyoming, (ii) approximately 49,000 barrels per day from Wamsutter, Wyoming to Wahsatch, Utah to Salt Lake City, Utah.
 For 2012, throughput on the Salt Lake City and Wahsatch pipeline systems in total averaged approximately 140,000 barrels per day.